All Products

 Important

-• Before creating an ApsaraDB for MongoDB external table, enable the elastic network interface (ENI) switch on the Cluster Information page of the AnalyticDB for MySQL console.
-Enabling or disabling the ENI network interrupts database connections for about 2 minutes.
-During this time, you cannot read from or write to the database.
-Carefully assess the impact before you enable or disable the ENI network.
+• To create an ApsaraDB for MongoDB external table, you must first enable ENI on the Cluster Information page in the AnalyticDB for MySQL console.
+Enabling or disabling ENI causes a database connection interruption for about two minutes, during which read and write operations fail.
+Carefully evaluate the potential impact before you enable or disable ENI.

-• The ApsaraDB for MongoDB external table instance must be in the same virtual private cloud (VPC) as the AnalyticDB for MySQL cluster.
+• The ApsaraDB for MongoDB instance must be in the same VPC as the AnalyticDB for MySQL cluster.

 Syntax